M

 New Hampshire Cost Segregation FAQ

-Can I do cost segregation for New_Hampshire real estate?
+Can I do cost segregation for New Hampshire real estate?

 No, New Hampshire does not conform to federal bonus depreciation.
 Investors must follow the state's depreciation rules, requiring separate schedules for state and federal filings.